aveniridm/envion/README.md

 ## 📂 Project structure

 - `Envion_v3.6.pd` → main patch
-- `astrazioni-non-obbligatorie/` → optional subpatches and utilities
-- `audio/` → test samples and audio files (small, uploadable to GitHub)
+- `audio/` → test samples and audio files
-- `data/` → data and presets for slicing/algorithms
+- `data/` → data terna and presets for slicing/algorithms
 - `html-guide/` → guides and documentation (also in HTML/CSS format)
-- `legacy version/` → previous versions
-- `other version/` → experimental variants
-- `preset.pd` → example of preset management

 ---